henriquecastror/henriquecastror_md/content/post/2020-10-31 Fama French Factors Part 1/index.md

 You can print in the display the portfolios return in each year:

-    paste("The returns of the Small minus Big portolios are, respectively," ,round(ret$smb * 100 ,3),"%")
+    paste("The returns of the Small minus Big portfolios are, respectively," ,round(ret$smb * 100 ,3),"%")

-    paste("The returns of the High minus Low portolios are, respectively," , round(ret$hml * 100 ,3),"%")
+    paste("The returns of the High minus Low portfolios are, respectively," , round(ret$hml * 100 ,3),"%")